Irreducible modules for the degenerate double affine Hecke algebra of type $A$ as submodules of Verma modules: Abstract

 \section{Abstract}

-We give a full classification, in terms of periodic skew diagrams, of irreducible semisimple modules in category $\mathcal{O}$ for the degenerate double affine Hecke algebra of type $A$ which can be realized as submodules of Verma modules.
+We give a full classification, in terms of periodic skew diagrams, of irreducible modules in category $\mathcal{O}_{ss}$ for the degenerate double affine Hecke algebra of type $A$ which can be realised as submodules of Verma modules.